-All F.L.I.T. students are strongly encouraged to spend at least one term studying overseas either through an approved study-abroad program.
+All F.L.I.T. students are strongly encouraged to spend at least one term studying overseas either through an approved studyabroad program.

 - ENG 099 Writing Proficiency Exam

 - ENG 101 English Composition

 - ENG 102 English Composition OR

 - ENG 103 Accelerated Composition

+- And two of the following Literature classes

 - ENG 211 World Masterpieces

 - ENG 212 Survey of British Literature

 - ENG 213 Survey of American Literature

 - HIS 101 History of Western Civilization

 - HIS 102 History of Western Civilization OR

 - HIS 103 World Civilization I

 - HIS 104 World Civilization II OR

 - HIS 211 History of the United States

-- HIS 212 History of the United States
+• HIS 212 - History of the United States